Biblink02/WebSDR-Transceiver/README.md

 **What it does:**

 It resamples from 520834 Hz to 48000 Hz, which is a ratio of approximately 48000/520834 ≈ 0.0921.
-GNU Radio implements this efficiently using polyphase filtering—essentially, it computes only the output samples we need rather than naively upsampling and then downsampling.
+GNU Radio implements this efficiently using polyphase filtering-essentially, it computes only the output samples we need rather than naively upsampling and then downsampling.

 ![part3](./images/part3.png) ![part3.3](./images/part3.3.png)